alfrunes/mender-docs/07.Server-installation/02.Demo-installation/docs.md

 [https://localhost](https://localhost?target=_blank).

 !
 You might get a warning from your browser that that the site is not secure.
 !
-This is because we use self-signed certificates in the demo environment and ! can be safely ignored.
+This is because we use a self-signed certificate in the demo environment and ! can be safely ignored.

 ### Stopping the demo